WolfLycanorcant/TooDone/README.md

 .\venv\Scripts\activate
 ```

-### Step 3: Create a .env file
+### Step 3: Create an .env file

 make a copy of the example environment file, but change the name of the file:

-copy .env.example and rename it the shorter name of .env
+make a copy of .env.example and rename it the shorter name of .env

-You can choose to edit the `.env` file and add your API keys and configuration.
+You can choose to edit the `.env` file that was a copy of .env.example and paste in your API keys.
 Like this:

 ```bash
 GROQ_API_KEY=your_groq_api_key #paste over